The truth about recycling

 Much recyclable material can be processed locally, but ever more is being shipped to developing nations, especially China.
 The country has a large appetite for raw materials and that includes scrap metals, waste paper and plastics, all of which can be cheaper than virgin materials.
 In most cases, these waste materials are recycled into consumer goods or packaging and returned to Europe and America via container ships.
 With its hunger for resources and the availability of cheap labour, China has become the largest importer of recyclable materials in the world.

-But the practice of shipping recyclables to China is controversial.
+The China question But the practice of shipping recyclables to China is controversial.
 Especially in Britain, politicians have voiced the concern that some of those exports may end up in landfills.
 Many experts disagree.
 According to Pieter van Beukering, an economist who has studied the trade of waste paper to India and waste plastics to China: “as soon as somebody is paying for the material, you bet it will be recycled.”

 In fact, Dr van Beukering argues that by importing waste materials, recycling firms in developing countries are able to build larger factories and achieve economies of scale, recycling materials more efficiently and at lower environmental cost.
 He has witnessed as much in India, he says, where dozens of inefficient, polluting paper mills near Mumbai were transformed into a smaller number of far more productive and environmentally friendly factories within a few years.